jadecacho/liquidationshippinganalysis/README.md

 ## Project Goal

-1. Data analysis to answer business questions.
+1. Data analysis to answer business questions (marketing and customer service recommendations were added)
 2. To create a freight predictive model

 Codes will be uploaded once permitted by the client.